 Trees in Canada are described as being either coniferous or deciduous.
 Conifers are often called softwoods or evergreens and are needle-leaved trees which generally do not lose their needles.
 Pine, fir and cedar are examples of conifers.
 There are some conifers, such as larch and bald-cypress, which are an exception and do lose their needles at the end of the growing season.
 Deciduous trees are often called hardwoods or broadleaf trees and they shed their leaves in the autumn.
 Maple, oak and birch are common deciduous trees.

 Agroforestry is the practice of using trees, shrubs, plants and animals on the same land in an integrated system that benefits all, while potentially providing better economic returns than if the land was used for one purpose alone.
-Globally, agroforestry has roots in developing nations where it helps to alleviate poverty, increase national food security and reduce land degradation, while in industrialized nations its main role is providing ecosystem services.
+In Canada, agroforestry primarily focuses on timber, livestock grazing and crop production.
 A premise of agroforestry is that the more complex plant communities will capture light, water and nutrient resources more efficiently.
 In turn, this diversity can improve the stability and resilience of the plant communities and provide habitat for birds and mammals.

-Agroforestry can be implemented as simple methods that involve introducing animals into forested areas to access additional forage, to more complex systems that incorporate several compatible enterprises that can achieve efficiencies and economic resilience though income diversification.
+Agroforestry can be implemented as a simple method that involves introducing animals into forested areas to access additional forage, or as a more complex system that incorporates several compatible enterprises that can achieve efficiencies and economic resilience through income diversification.
 These systems can include forest farming, alley cropping, riparian forest buffers, windbreak shelters and silvopasture.
 While specific methods may be better suited to different animals, such as sheep, goats or cattle, livestock can be used to strategically minimize undergrowth to reduce competition for nutrients from other plants, as well as to reduce forest density, fuel load and fire risk.
 Agroforestry practices that embrace sustainable stewardship practices can increase biodiversity and carbon sequestration and reduce atmospheric greenhouse gases (GHG).

 Benefits and Risks of Livestock Grazing in Forested Areas